rethink sustainability

 The circular economy transcends traditional models of production and consumption, which are still largely dominated by an inefficient, inequitable and dirty linear “take-make-waste” economy.
 The good news is that the circular economy is gradually being embraced by numerous industries and businesses, and is today one of the most tangible solutions for achieving the target under the Paris Agreement of net-zero emissions by 2050.

 But what actual progress are we currently seeing?
 Is this a sustainable solution?
-To answer these questions and explore the subject, Lombard Odier invited an array of academic and financial experts in sustainability and the circular economy to speak at the event "The circular economy: the next revolution?", which took place in Lausanne last May.
+To answer these questions and explore the subject, Lombard Odier invited an array of academic and financial experts in sustainability and the circular economy to speak at an event entitled “The circular economy: the next revolution?”, which took place in Lausanne in May 2024.

 The situation is alarming but not irreversible